 The Covid-19 pandemic has accelerated a shift towards online shopping especially for people with disabilities which requires the focus to shift towards digital accessibility.

-Disabled customers encounter many barriers when navigating retail websites.
+Customers with a disability encounter many barriers when navigating retail websites.
 Despite the need to access digital content, most retailers do not see where their access problems lie.

 Many of these obstacles are minor inconveniences, but others make navigating the site difficult or impossible without help.
 While online shopping has its own advantages, accessibility barriers on many e-commerce websites, makes it difficult for people with disabilities enjoy the same experience as everyone else.